lelou6666/nimbus-docs/cloudinitd/service.rst

 run on the same machine.
 However, in the classic case a VM is started specifically to accommodate the needs of a single server.
 That VM is launched by cloudinit.d, a set of user defined configuration scripts are then copied into that VM and run to contextualize it.
-The healthy of that service is then monitored by another service program.
+The health of that service is then monitored by another service program.

 The presentation at the beginning of this page illustrates this.